-Anglo-Saxon culture of Britain.
+The ancestry of the name Bancke dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived close to a slope, or a hillside.
 The surname is derived from the Old English word banke.
-CITATION[CLOSE]

 Early Origins of the Bancke family

 The surname Bancke was first found in various counties and shires throughout Britain.
 One of the first on record was Simon Bankes of Bank Newton in Craven, Yorkshire c.
 1200.
 Walter del Banck was listed in the Subsidy Rolls of 1297 and Metthew Banke was listed in the Subsidy Rolls of Suffolk in 1327.